How student finance affects your benefits

 Speak to an adviser from Citizens Advice online to find out if your benefits will change.

-Part-time students and benefits - who is a part-time student for benefits purposes?
-(Turn2Us)
+Who is a part-time student for benefits purposes?
+(Turn2us)

 You cannot claim Carer’s Allowance if you’re a full-time student.